snowplow/snowplow/README.md

 | ![i1] [techdocs-image]      | ![i2] [setup-image]   | ![i3] [roadmap-image]                |
 | [Technical Docs] [techdocs] | [Setup Guide] [setup] | [Roadmap] [roadmap].
 [Contributors] [contributors]. |

 ## Contributing

 We're committed to a loosely-coupled architecture for SnowPlow and would love to get your contributions within each of the five sub-systems.

-If you would like help implementing a new tracker, trying a different ETL approach or loading SnowPlow events into an alternative database, **[get in touch] [talk-to-us]**!
+If you would like help implementing a new tracker, adding an additional enrichment or loading SnowPlow events into an alternative database, **[get in touch] [talk-to-us]**!

 ## Questions or need help?